cudmore/PyMapManager/README-docker.md

 ### Stop redis-server

 	redis-cli shutdown

 ## 2.1) Using docker-compose

 If you want to run the server inside a [Docker][docker] container, the easiest option is to use `docker-compose`.
-Using this technique makes a very efficient server and is exactly what we are using at [http://cudmore.duckdns.org](http://cudmore.duckdns.org).
+Using this technique makes a very efficient server and is exactly what we are using to run our production servers.

 ### Setup